 - Authentic, original & correct

 - Antique & pocket watches

 - Movements & calibers

 Colin is a dedicated collector and Rolex enthusiast, but he understands that it’s still a hobby.
 He writes in a lighthearted way with a lot of humor and self-mockery, which makes for an entertaining and refreshing read.

 Symptoms (of watch madness) include compulsive obsessiveness and disconnection from reality, while acute symptoms include bankruptcy and divorce.
 If, after learning this, you’re still interested in acquiring a vintage Rolex watch, this guide will serve as a Rosetta Stone – a universal translator for the coded language and numbers of this strange obsession.
 With this book, you’ll be able to acquire the watch of your dreams while hopefully avoiding the symptoms of acute watch fixation.Colin A. White

-Finally, instead of focussing on ultra-rare grail watches, the Vintage Rolex Field Manual concentrates on references that the average collector can afford.
+Finally, instead of focusing on ultra-rare grail watches, the Vintage Rolex Field Manual concentrates on references that the average collector can afford.

 In fact, there’s some info about the Red Submariner Ref.
 1680, but Colin advises not to buy this watch if you’re new to collecting.
 You should assume that a Red Submariner isn’t real until an expert has had the chance to inspect it in person.
 As far as I’m concerned, that’s not a lack of knowledge, that’s just smart and honest advice.